 In 2005, we recorded charges associated with the stock options that were eligible for re-pricing under a tender offer initiated in June 2003.
 All replacement options, as well as the eligible options that were not surrendered under the original offer to exchange, were treated for financial reporting purposes as variable awards.
 Therefore, for the period prior to adoption of FAS 123(R), we recorded a non-cash charge, generally for the intrinsic value of the options as they vested, utilizing the accelerated vesting method, reflecting increases and decreases (down to, but not below, the exercise price) in the price of our common stock as compensation expense (recovery) in connection with the replacement options and the eligible options that were not exchanged.
-For the three months ended March 31, 2005, we recorded non-cash compensation recovery of \$1.3 million related to all employee options eligible for replacement options.
-The recovery resulted from the decrease in the market price of our common stock during the period.
-For periods after the adoption of SFAS 123(R), we are continuing to account for the options repriced prior to the adoption of SFAS 123(R) in accordance with provisions of SFAS 123.
+For the three months ended June 30, 2005, we recorded non-cash compensation expense of approximately \$715,000 related to all employee options eligible for replacement options.
+This expense resulted from the increase in the market price of our common stock during the period.
+For the six months ended June 30, 2005, we recorded a non-cash compensation recovery of approximately \$551,000 related to all employee options eligible for replacement options.
+The recovery resulted from the decrease in the market price of our common stock during the six-month period ended June 30, 2005.
+For periods after the adoption of SFAS 123(R), we are continuing to account for the repriced options prior to the adoption of SFAS 123(R) in accordance with provisions of SFAS 123.
+In May 2006, our board of directors approved a plan to grant new options in August 2006 to employees who hold repriced options that expire in the same period.
+We will record stock-based compensation expense relating to the new options in the third quarter of 2006.

 We also record charges associated with options granted to consultants reflecting the fair value valuation and periodic fair value remeasurement of outstanding consultant options under EITF 96-18, "Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling Goods or Services."
 The valuation is based upon the current market value of our common stock and other assumptions, including the expected future volatility of our stock price, risk-free interest rate and expected term.
-For consultant options granted in the first three months of 2006, we amortized stock-based compensation using a straight-line attribution method consistent with the method used for employees and with the attribution election we made upon adoption of FAS 123(R).
+For consultant options granted in 2006, we amortize stock-based compensation using a straight-line attribution method consistent with the method used for employees and with the attribution election we made upon adoption of FAS 123(R).
 For options granted prior to January 1, 2006, we used the accelerated method for expensing stock-based compensation, which was the method we used prior to adoption.
 We expect to see continued fluctuations in the future as a portion of these options are remeasured based on the changes in the current market price of our common stock.